top of page

 They are warning that corporate influence over global food and climate negotiations is worsening hunger and accelerating emissions, as tangible solutions remain ignored.

-Campaigners in Belem Brazil at COP30 say the move derails climate justice and real action, while increasing resources to polluting industries.
+Campaigners in Belem, Brazil, at COP30 say the move derails climate justice and real action, while increasing resources to polluting industries.

 Brazil is publicly funding powerful agribusiness giants with about $105 billion.